-During Child Abuse Prevention Month and throughout the year, DCS and its provider network distribute the Triple P top 10 tips.
+During Child Abuse Prevention Month and throughout the year, DCS and its provider network, distribute the Triple P top 10 tips.
 Additionally, at the urging of DCS, some of the In-Home Services, Parent Visitation, and RCAPC providers offer Triple P in their communities.
-In the upcoming year, the DCS Office of Prevention will be purchasing 100 Triple P Online Codes for teen parents and parents in the community.
-This will allow additional families to participate and benefit from the program by taking the online course, along with conversations after completion through online and phone support.
+In 2020, the DCS Office of Prevention purchased 100 Triple P Online Codes for teen parents and parents in the community, allowing additional families to participate and benefit from the program by taking the online course, along with conversations after completion through online and phone support.